 |Bernalillo County Housing Department Senior and Disabled Public Housing||Closed|

 |El Centro Familiar Senior Housing Complex, Near Elderly||Closed|

-As of 11/17/2018, it is not known if Bernalillo County Housing Department is aborbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
+As of September 24th, 2022, it is not known if Bernalillo County Housing Department is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Bernalillo County Housing Department manages 2,033 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Bernalillo County Housing Department manages 2,247 active Housing Choice Vouchers.